stefanjf/Archive-MS-Teams-Messages/README.md

 b) Sign in with your CVR Teams account
 c) Run any query
 d) Click the 'Access Token' tab and copy the token for later use.
+e) (optional) put this token-string in a file named 'token' in the working directory

 ![token](imgs/token.png)